equalframework/equal-doc/docs/index.md

 ### Key features

-* **client-server oriented**: HTTP native support, intended for REST API development and back-end processing
+* **client-server oriented**: HTTP native support, intended for REST API development and back-end processing.
-* **code reusability**: easy integration of existing controllers results (controllers can be used as functions)
+* **code reusability**: easy integration of existing controllers results (controllers can be used as functions).
-* **self-documented code**: available tools invite to be descriptive about data structure: how it is structured, what is expected, what errors can occur
+* **self-documented code**: available tools invite to be descriptive about data structure: how it is structured, what is expected, what errors can occur.
-* **self-explanatory API**
+* **self-explanatory API** : each route comes with a description (announcement) of its dependencies and expected parameters, which eases greatly the communication between front-end and back-end developers.